zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

 ## Step 1: Hello Copilot

-Welcome to your **"Accelerate with GitHub Copilot"** exercise! :robot:
+Welcome to your **"Getting Started with GitHub Copilot"** exercise! :robot:

 In this exercise, you will be using different GitHub Copilot features to work on a website that allows students of Mergington High School to sign up for extracurricular activities. 🎻 ⚽️ ♟️